-In 2016/17, the wintering waterbirds index was 106% higher than in 1975/76.
-Short term, between 2010/11 and 2015/16, the smoothed index showed no significant change.
+In 2017/18, the wintering waterbird index was 82% higher than in 1975/76.
+Short term, between 2011/12 and 2016/17, the smoothed index decreased by 3%.

-Figure C5ai.
-Breeding farmland birds in the UK, 1970 to 2017.
+Figure C5ai Breeding farmland birds in the UK, 1970 to 2018.

 - 1. The line graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) with its 95% confidence interval shaded. - 2.
 The figure in brackets shows the number of species in the index. - 3.
-The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown no change, based on set thresholds of annual change.

-Source: British Trust for Ornithology, Defra, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.
+The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown little change, based on set thresholds of annual change. - Source: British Trust for Ornithology, Defra, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.

-Figure C5bi.
-Breeding woodland birds in the UK, 1970 to 2017.
+Figure C5bi Breeding woodland birds in the UK, 1970 to 2018.

 - 1. The line graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) with its 95% confidence interval shaded. - 2.
 The figure in brackets shows the number of species in the index. - 3.
-The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown no change, based on set thresholds of annual change.

-Source: British Trust for Ornithology, Defra, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.
+The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown little change, based on set thresholds of annual change. - Source: British Trust for Ornithology, Defra, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.

-Figure C5ci.
-Breeding water and wetland birds in the UK, 1975 to 2017.
+Figure C5ci Breeding water and wetland birds in the UK, 1975 to 2018.

 - 1. The line graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) and its 95% confidence interval shaded. - 2.
-The figure in brackets shows the number of species in the index. - The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown no change, based on set thresholds of annual change.

-Source: British Trust for Ornithology, Defra, Environment Agency, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.
+The figure in brackets shows the number of species in the index. - 3.
+The bar chart shows the percentage of species within the indicator that have increased, decreased, or shown little change, based on set thresholds of annual change. - Source: British Trust for Ornithology, Defra, Environment Agency, Joint Nature Conservation Committee, Royal Society for the Protection of Birds.